 Stay the same

-I will immediately increase co-response and alternative response teams, like the new CIRCLE initiative, that include mental health, homeless outreach and other specialists who can respond to people in distress, freeing officers to focus on crime.
-That’s how we maintain the current spending.
+I will immediately increase co-response and alternative response teams that include mental health, homeless outreach and other specialists who can respond to people in distress, freeing officers to focus on crime.

 District Attorney George Gascón came to office on a progressive agenda that includes fewer prosecutions for low-level crimes.
 What statement best reflects your opinion of his agenda?

 I disagree with most of his agenda and think he should have been recalled from office

 What do you think is the most important and impactful step the city can take as part of a strategy to repair the frayed relationships between the LAPD and many of the communities it serves?